Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/misc.rst

 .. note:: To enable viewing indeces:

-   Type "bpy.app.debug = True" into the Python Console and a checkbox will appear in the properties region under :menuselection:`Mesh Display --> Edge Info --> Indeces`
+   Type "bpy.app.debug = True" into the Python Console and a checkbox will appear in the properties region under :menuselection:`Mesh Display --> Edge Info --> Indices`

 Join